-§ 622.55 Notice of assessment of civil money penalty.
+§622.55 Notice of assessment of civil money penalty.

-- (a) Notice of assessment.
-After considering any written materials submitted in accordance with §622.53 and the factors stated in §622.54, the FCA shall commence a civil money penalty proceeding with the issuance of a notice of assessment of a civil money penalty.
-The notice of assessment shall state: - (1) The legal authority for the assessment: - (2) The amount of the civil money penalty being assessed: - (3) The date by which the civil money penalty shall be paid; - (4) The matter of fact or law constituting the grounds for assessment of the civil money penalty; - (5) The right of the institution or person being assessed to a formal hearing to challenge the assessment in accordance with 12 U.S.C.
-2268(c) and (d); - (6) That failure to request a hearing constitutes a waiver of the opportunity for a hearing and the notice of assessment shall constitute a final and unappealable order in accordance with 12 U.S.C.
-2268(c); and - (7) The time limit to request such a formal hearing. - (b) Service.
+(a) Notice of assessment.
+The notice of assessment for a civil money penalty will state:

+(1) The legal authority for the assessment;

+(2) The amount of the civil money penalty being assessed;

+(3) The date by which the civil money penalty must be paid;

+(4) The matter of fact or law constituting the grounds for assessment of the civil money penalty;

+(5) The right of the institution or person being assessed to a formal hearing to challenge the assessment:

+(6) That failure to request a hearing constitutes a waiver of the opportunity for a hearing and the notice of assessment will constitute a final and unappealable order; and

+(7) The time limit to request such a formal hearing.

+(b) Service.
 The notice of assessment may be served upon the institution or person being assessed by personal service or by certified mail with a return receipt to the institution's or the person's last known address.
 Such service constitutes issuance of the notice.

+$[51\ {\rm FR}\ 21139,\ June\ 11,\ 1986,\ as\ amended\ at\ 70\ {\rm FR}\ 12585,\ Mar.\ 15,\ 2005]$